deployment-academy/deployment-academy.github.io/content/posts/devsecops/vulnerable-dependency-management.md

 These are some common approaches we can see in terms of dependency upgrades:

-**Omissive** - The most common (and what I would call the default approach) is to upgrade a dependency when you need a new feature or not upgrade at all otherwise.
+**Ad-hoc** - The most common (and what I would call the default approach) is to upgrade a dependency when you need a new feature or not upgrade at all otherwise.
 Besides the obvious issue of using old and often deprecated and not supported features, one of the main problems with this approach is that the longer you take to upgrade a dependency, the more extensive the effort will be.
 Evaluate the changelog and the impact of an upgrade is more complicated when there is a significant drift between versions.
 Of course, this isn't good from a security perspective as well.
 Besides keeping vulnerable code in your codebase, security patches may not be backported to older versions and the time and effort to patch a critical vulnerability may not meet the business expectations.

 **Latest version** - Staying up to date with the latest version of your dependencies is usually the recommended approach.
 Being up to date with the latest version of libraries will keep you up to date with new features, bug fixes and security patches.
 But it also brings a risk that cannot be ignored.
 You might be impacted by new bugs or vulnerabilities flaws introduced in the third-party library.
 Depending on the requirements and criticality of your application, it might be a good idea to keep a more conservative cadence of updates - mainly for core frameworks.
 To follow this approach, it's ideal to have an automated CICD pipeline and a mature continuous delivery process to support frequent rollouts and quick rollbacks.
 Proper code coverage and automated tests will help you to validate upgrades and changes.